donnemartin/viz/site/content/pages/faq.md

 ## What Languages Are Tracked?

-Stats available from the [Language Stats Index](#language-stats-index) are grouped based on repo language, as identified by [github/linguist](https://github.com/github/linguist).

 `viz` tracks the most popular languages on GitHub plus the `Unknown` language option.
-Data from each language is tallied to determine the [Overall Stats](#stats-index).
+Data from each language is tallied to determine the overall stats.

-Don't see a popular language below?
+Missing a popular language below?
 Feel free to file a [request](https://github.com/donnemartin/viz/issues).

 ```
 self.languages = [